By now I'm sure that you've at least heard of Bitcoin. It blew up in the media last year due to its extremely high market prices.

 You can actually buy goods and services with Bitcoin!
 Overstock.com, Microsoft, Newegg, and even Expedia allow for people to pay with Bitcoins.
 Or if you fancy a trip out of this world, Virgin Galactic accepts payment for your future space travel with the digital currency.

 However, there's also a shady side to using Bitcoin for purchases.
-Since the currency can be used anonymously, many illegal transactions occur on the Dark Web with Bitcoin.
+Since the currency can be used anonymously, many illegal transactions occur on the Dark Web (that link doesn't lead to the Dark Web, promise!) with Bitcoin.
 It's actually the currency of choice for most cybercriminals, especially those behind ransomware attacks.

 10. What's the downside of Bitcoin?

 Gold is less volatile but, just as Bitcoin, it too goes up and down.
-It's just that Bitcoin, at least currently, can swing a whole lot more.
+It's just that Bitcoin, at least recently, can swing a whole lot more.

 Security is another issue.
 A gold bar buried in your backyard would require someone to come dig it up to steal it.
 But if your Bitcoin wallet is online or you make some error, a kid in a faraway place could theoretically steal your coin from his laptop.

 Another downside to Bitcoin is its low degree of acceptance.
 The list of businesses that accept Bitcoin for payment is pretty small.
-It is being accepted by more businesses all the time but the list needs to expand greatly for Bitcoin to be a viable currency.
+It is being accepted by more businesses all the time, but the list needs to expand greatly for Bitcoin to be a viable mainstream currency.

 11. Benefits to Bitcoin